FriederikeButt/QEL_Merck_Challenge/README.md

 Step 4: Build your docker image (If using visual studio right click command pallete docker image and select qelmerckchallenge:latest) Note: You must have docker already installed) To check images run "docker images" command in your terminal If somethng is not working use sudo

-Step 5: Build your docker image (If using visual studio right click command pallete docker image and select qelmerckchallenge:latest) Not: You must have docker already installed) To check images run "docker images" command in your terminal If somethng is not working use sudo
+Step 5: Build your docker image (If using visual studio right click command pallete docker image and select qel:latest) Note: You must have docker already installed) To check images run "docker images" command in your terminal If somethng is not working use sudo

 Step 6: For running Python code Docker that is algorithm cd algorithm